 The Friedman Memorial Airport Authority (FMAA) is responsible for the management and administration of the Friedman Memorial Airport (SUN) which includes operation, maintenance, and capital improvement of aviation buildings and facilities.

-The current “Amended Minimum Standards for the Conduct of Commercial Aeronautical Services” for the Airport were last amended in 1997 and are no longer sufficient to address the evolving airport and regulatory environment.
-This project will result in new Airport Minimum Standards for SUN.
+The prior “Amended Minimum Standards for the Conduct of Commercial Aeronautical Services” for the Airport was last amended in 1997 and were no longer sufficient to address the evolving airport and regulatory environment.
+This project resulted in new Airport Minimum Standards for SUN.

 Engaging airport stakeholders was an important part of the development of the new Airport Minimum Standards to solicit input and answer questions.

 To this end, FMAA held two (2) dedicated Stakeholder Outreach meetings to engage stakeholders prior to considering the adoption of the new Airport Minimum Standards by FMAA.